-New York State vendors must register in the Gateway and establish users in the system.
-To start this process, from the Grant Opportunity Portal (https://grantsgateway.ny.gov/IntelliGrants_NYSGG/module/nysgg/goportal.aspx), under Registration, click "Request Access Now!" to view your options.
+New York State applicants must register in the Gateway and establish themselves as a user in the system.
+To start this process, from the Grant Opportunity Portal (https://grantsgateway.ny.gov/IntelliGrants\NYSGG/module/nysgg/goportal.aspx), under Registration, click "Request Access Now!" to view your options.